SciML/DataDrivenDiffEq.jl/docs/src/index.md

 [DataDrivenDiffEq.jl](https://github.com/SciML/DataDrivenDiffEq.jl) is a package for finding the governing equations of motion automatically from a dataset.

 The methods in this package take in data and return the differential equation model which generated the data.
 A known model is not required as input.
-These methods can estimate equation-free and equation-based models for discrete and continous differential equations.
+These methods can estimate equation-free and equation-based models for discrete and continuous differential equations.

 There are two main types of estimation, depending on if you need the result to be human-understandable:
 + Structural identification - returns a human readable result in symbolic form.